Skip Heitzig: Publishing and media

 Heitzig can be heard throughout the United States and worldwide on his radio broadcast, The Connection, as well as various cable and internet-based television channels (His Channel, KNET).

+Thousands of his teachings are available on the Calvary Church with Skip Heitzig YouTube channel, which has nearly 250,000 subscribers.
+The Connect with Skip Heitzig podcast is featured on OnePlace.com and Pray.com.
+With dozens of studies available on YouVersion, readers can find daily devotional plans covering a range of topics and specific books of the Bible, as well as a widely popular reading challenge—the 30K 30 Day Challenge, which offers a fast-paced overview of the New Testament.

 Music

 As a musician, songwriter, and producer, Heitzig has been featured on several musical projects, including: